Learning Concepts¶

 Articles¶

-When you open a concept, Mention generates a personalized Article for you.
+Every concept has a personalized Article written just for you.
 The article is created using your organization's source material, so the content is grounded in your actual documentation.

 Sections¶